f

 You can delete a project only after ending it.

-Once you end a project, hit the “…” icon next to its name again, choose “Manage” and select “Delete”.
+When you end a project, hit the “…” icon next to its name again, choose “Manage” and select “Delete”.
 You will be asked to enter the project’s name - it’s an extra step to make sure that you’re deleting the right project.

-Please note that once you remove a project, you won’t be able to retrieve it.
+Once you remove a project, you won’t be able to retrieve it.
 That’s why we suggest ending your projects instead of removing them from our database.